Paul Radford

-Paul Revere Radford (October 14, 1861 – February 21, 1945) was a Major League Baseball player in the late 19th century.
+Paul Revere Radford (October 14, 1861 – February 21, 1945) was an American Major League Baseball player in the late 19th century.
 Paul, nicknamed "Shorty", played with many teams over his 12-season career.
 He was a starting outfielder with the Providence Grays club that won the 1884 World Series.
 His best performance was with the 1887 New York Metropolitans, when he set the major league record with 106 walks and produced an Offensive WAR rating of 3.4 that ranked sixth in the American Association.
 Radford died in Boston, Massachusetts, at 83.

 Early life

 Paul Radford was born on October 14, 1861, in Roxbury, Massachusetts, to parents Benjamin and Anna (Hale) Radford.
 Six of Radford's siblings died in childhood and he was the youngest of four boys to survive until adulthood.
 In 1865, the Radford family relocated to the town of Hyde Park, where his father was employed as superintendent of construction at the American Tool and Machine Company.
 Radford grew up in suburban Hyde Park, a streetcar suburb 10 miles southwest of Boston, amid middle-class prosperity in a house on Fairmount Avenue, as his father advanced to general manager at American Tool.
 Coming from a religious family, Radford believed in the Sabbath and due to his faith, did not do anything on Sundays, save for keeping the day holy.
 This included not playing baseball.

 In 1882, Radford signed on to play with Hyde Park's semi-pro baseball team.
 It was during that season that Hyde Park played two exhibition games against the Boston Beaneaters.
 While not impressed with his hitting, Beaneaters management was impressed with the fact that Radford pitched as well, and could be used as a relief pitcher during a time in baseball where the regulars rarely came out of the game, barring injury.